passportpowell/Project5/README.md

 ## Dataset

 - The dataset is sourced from [Kaggle](https://www.kaggle.com/codeinstitute/cherry-leaves).
-We then created a fictitious user story where predictive analytics can be applied in a real project in the workplace.
+We then used the user story where predictive analytics can be applied in a real project in the workplace.
 - The training data, sourced from Kaggle, comprises 2,104 healthy leaf images and 2,104 powdery mildew leaf images.
-The target variable is infection status.
 - The testing dataset contains 300 images, 150 each of healthy and infected leaves.
 This dataset will be used to evaluate the model's performance.